freyamade/github-user-languages/README.md

 ## Roadmap

 - [x] Draw the pie chart
-- [x] Design an extension icon (have added a basic one but have put a claim in for one of the `openlogos` logos too)
 - [x] Make it available on the chrome store
 - [x] Add storage of data for users to avoid over-using the Github API and getting rate limited
 - [x] Add org page handling